Tabgha: Church of the Primacy of St. Peter

 1. Tabgha is located on the northwest side of the Sea of Galilee.

-2. There are 7 springs found in this area and provided one of the best places for fishing around the sea.
+2. There are seven springs found in this area, which provide one of the best places for fishing around the sea.

 3. Some of the springs provided warm sulfuric water that caused the fish to gather here.
 It was also used for health purposes, and many came from far away to find healing and relief in its waters.